mesonbuild/meson/docs/markdown/Fs-module.md

 ### hash

-The `fs.hash(filename, hash_algorithm)` method returns a string containing the hexidecimal `hash_algorithm` digest of a file.
+The `fs.hash(filename, hash_algorithm)` method returns a string containing the hexadecimal `hash_algorithm` digest of a file.
 `hash_algorithm` is a string; the available hash algorithms include: md5, sha1, sha224, sha256, sha384, sha512.